corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/oneclick-developer-test-environment.md

 To deploy a Corda Node into an existing CENM network, you will need a copy of the root trust store for that network.
 For more details, see [How to join your network](../../../../cenm/1.2/deployment-kubernetes.md#how-to-join-your-network).

-1. Copy the trust root store into your CorDapp project root .
+1. Copy the trust root store into your CorDapp project root.
 2. Add the `trustRootStoreFile` parameter to the `buildDockerFile` task, as described in [Generating CorDapp images with Gradle](#generating-cordapp-images-with-gradle).
-3. Generate the image and push it to your private Azure repo.
+3. Generate the image and push it to your private Azure repository.
 4. Open the “Node to External Network” template in a deploy mode and fill out the required fields.

    a.
-For Network Map and Doorman URs, use the URLS found in the logs of the CENM deployment.
+For Network Map and Doorman URLs, use the URLs found in the logs of the CENM deployment.

    b.
-The trust root password used by test envrioments is  `trust-store-password`.
+The trust root password used by test environments is `trust-store-password`.
-5. Once finished you can find the `node-deployer` job inside of the container group with the deployment name.
+5. Once finished, you can find the `node-deployer` job inside of the container group with the deployment name.

 ## Deploying CENM and Corda Nodes at the same time

-1. Open your Azure One Click Deployment Template in Deploy Mode
+1. Open your Azure One Click Deployment Template in Deploy Mode.

-1. Select appropriate **Subscription** and **Resource Group**.
+1. Select the appropriate **Subscription** and **Resource Group**.

 1. Enter a value for **Cluster Name**.